If you want to know how and why Dynamine is the next best pre-workout stimulant, you want to read this article.

-Well, for one thing, methylibering isn’t all that easy to say, and for a second thing, Dynamine sounds a hell of a lot cooler from a marketing standpoint.
+“Dynamo” led to the name Dynamine®, which is a neuro-bioenergetic built to inspire human “machines” to maximize physical and cognitive potential.
+Plus, “Dynamine” sounds a hell of a lot cooler than methylliberine from a marketing standpoint!
 So, Compound Solutions settled on Dynamine, and the rest is history.

-Dynamine (as well as TeaCrine) belong to a class of compounds known as methyluric acids (or methylurates), which are similar to methylxanthines (i.e. caffeine and theobromine), but slightly different in structure.
+Dynamine® (as well as TeaCrine®) belong to a class of compounds known as methyluric acids (or methylurates), which are derived from methylxanthines (i.e. caffeine and theobromine), meaning they have similar structures.